 Exploring Water Heater Options By Fuel Type

-- Solar energy – Available throughout the United States — most abundantly in the Southwest — for solar water heaters.
+Available throughout the United States, most commonly in the Southwest, for solar water heaters.

 If you have more than one fuel type available in your area, it’s a good idea to compare fuel costs, especially if you’re building a new home.
 Even if you’re replacing a water heater, you may find that you’ll save more money in the long run if you use a different fuel or energy source.
 Contact your utility for current fuel costs or rates.